pitchaim/ShellScripts/README.md

         animateDiffeo <path/to/source/directory> <number> <output_name.filetype>

+###organizeIms
+Organizes images, as output from a Matlab image scrambling script, into folders by original image (i.e., consolidates versions 1-80 of Im_1 into folder named Im_1).
+Supports up to 99 images as-is; can be easily updated by adding a condition to line 23.
+Runs in bash >= 3.0.
+Call using the following syntax:

+        organizeIms <number_of_source_images>

 ###png2jpg
 Calls [sips](https://developer.apple.com/legacy/library/documentation/Darwin/Reference/ManPages/man1/sips.1.html)
 to batch-convert png images to jpeg.
 Runs from current directory.
 Call using following syntax: